mondradiko/canary/docs/DESIGN.md

 realistically, a literal pointer into Wasm memory to that structure.
 For example, in an AssemblyScript Wasm script, the binding function can instantiate a new object of a class implementing their panel functionality, then return that object handle as an `i32`.
-This `i32` is used by the framework as the first argument to script callbacks, so in AssemblyScript, callbacks could be written as methods in that class.
+This `i32` is used by Canary as the first argument to script callbacks, so in AssemblyScript, callbacks could be written as methods in that class.

 AssemblyScript example: